gotlate/Smart_Assistive_Stick/README.md

 ## 🧪 Summary

 This project provides a **reliable and affordable** solution for visually impaired users navigating indoor spaces.
 Its modular design allows future upgrades (like voice alerts or vibration feedback) while maintaining a simple, effective core functionality.
+**Please refer to the docx file for complete report on the project**